Patient Resource

 Powders may contain herbs or sweeteners unsafe in pregnancy.

-Herbal Labor Remedies: AVOID castor oil, black cohosh, etc.
+- Herbal Labor Remedies: Avoid castor oil, black cohosh, and similar

 Unpredictable effects; never use without medical supervision.